Writing, speaking, and translating the future

 http://www.futureofthebook.org/

-Ereader companies and ebook sellers will find new opportunities within this model if they support these writers and self-publishers with tools and business models that allow everyone more opportunity to realize profits.
+Ereader companies and ebook sellers will find new opportunities within this model if they support these writers and self-publishers with tools and business models that allow everyone more opportunities to realize profits.

 Though the “crowd editing” model will have a cost to the company, it may pay for itself through better products to market, and it will also provide a clear justification for promoting some books and authors over others.